-Summary tables, charts, and diagrams were used to map the characteristics of ‘life expectancy and aging’ for people with autism and to visualise the scope of the data.
+Summary tables, charts, and diagrams were used to map the characteristics of ‘life expectancy and ageing’ for people with autism and to visualise the scope of the data.
 The final publication will adhere to the PRISMA-ScR reporting framework (32) .

 To ensure methodological rigor and transparency in the review the following strategies were incorporated: